open-telemetry/opentelemetry-go/example/otel-collector/README.md

 Feel free to remove the blocking operation, but it might come in handy when testing the connection.
 Also, make sure to close the exporter before the app exits.

-The next steps are the same as for all other otel-go sdk uses:
+The next steps are the same as for all other OpenTelemetry-Go SDK uses:
 1) Create a trace provider from the `otlp` exporter:
 ```go
 tp, _ := sdktrace.NewProvider(